letsRobot/letsrobot/README.md

 Shout out to Nocturnal, Roy, and Skeeter for making a more awesome developer friendly tool!
 We still need to test on more robots before we can make the official switch, and we still need to do more documentation.
 We highly encourage you to give this a shot and let us know if you run into any issues.

-## Open Robot Control Code For Connecting to LetsRobot.tv
+## Open Robot Control Code For Connecting to remo.tv

-LetsRobot.tv is a robotic telepresence network.
+remo.tv is a robotic telepresence network.
 Anyone can connect a robot and allow users all over the world to interact with it.
 Our vision is to have a social platform that powers robots worldwide.
 These robots will be controlled by the crowd to offer experiences unlike that of any current media experience, turning passive viewers into active doers.

-You can find additional documentation including information about our API on our [readme.io](https://letsrobot.readme.io/) page as well.

 ## Initializing and Setting up the Raspberry Pi

-The brain of your robot is the Raspberry Pi, it connects everything to LetsRobot.tv and runs all of the hardware.
+The brain of your robot is the Raspberry Pi, it connects everything to remo.tv and runs all of the hardware.
 The first step is to set up your Pi.

 1. ### Flash a MicroSD Card